Forced organ harvesting from Falun Gong practitioners in China: Counterarguments

+According to a 2016 Associated Press article, claims of forced organ harvesting from Falun Gong practitioners had existed for years but not been independently verified.
+This was in part due to China's opaque legal system.
+The issue had not been advocated by most international human rights groups, although in 2017 the U.S.-funded Freedom House stated that there was credible evidence suggesting large-scale organ harvesting.

-According to a 2017 report from The Washington Post, research and reporting has undercut allegations that China continues to secretly conduct 60,000 to 100,000 organ transplants per year.
-Data compiled by American company Quintiles IMS showed China's demand for immunosuppressant drugs, which are necessary to prevent the bodies of patients from rejecting transplanted organs, were approximately in line with the number of transplants China said it performed.
-In 2016, according to health official Huang Jiefu, China performed a total of 13,238 organ transplant operations.
-Xu Jiapeng, an account manager at Quintiles IMS in Beijing, said it was "unthinkable" China operated a clandestine system that the data on immunosuppressants did not pick up.
+A 2017 article by The Washington Post disputes that China secretly conducts 60,000 to 100,000 organ transplants per year.
+Data compiled by Quintiles IMS show China's share of global demand for immunosuppressant drugs, which are necessary to prevent the bodies of patients from rejecting transplanted organs, was approximately in line with the proportion of global transplants China said it performed.
+The journal also reports that lawyers who had represented Falun Gong practitioners rejected organ harvesting allegations and quotes a lawyer had "never heard of organs being taken from live prisoners" after defending 300 to 400 adepts of the movement.
+According to health official Huang Jiefu, who has been working with an American surgeon to transform China's transplant practices, a total of 13,238 organ transplant operations were performed in 2016.
+Xu Jiapeng, a Quintiles IMS account manager in Beijing, said it was "unthinkable" to operate a clandestine system that the data on immunosuppressants did not pick up.
+An Australian surgeon and vocal critic of China's past transplant practices said it would not be plausible for the country to have more transplantations per year than the United States without that information leaking out.

+Kilgour, Matas, Gutmann, and experts in fields such as medicine wrote to the Post saying that drug prices can be 2.5 to 4 times cheaper in China than in the U.S., making sales data an unreliable proxy for dosage, and that a country's global share of immunosuppressant sales does not need to match its share of transplantations, citing Japan and the U.S. as counterexamples.
+Their letter also states that most Chinese hospitals have an unofficial pharmacy whose "significant" amount of business data are not included in IMS figures.

 Critics have alleged that China's immunosuppressant data would not include foreign transplant tourists but The Washington Post reported that these assertions did not stand up to scrutiny.
 Jose Nuñez, head of the World Health Organization's transplantation program, said the number of foreigners going to China for transplants in 2015 was "really very low" compared with India, Pakistan, the United States as well as China's past.
+On the other hand, a documentary by South Korea's TV Chosun contained interview footage showing that a Chinese transplant center, as of late 2017, was accepting foreign patients and providing them and their families with customized services.